 The results for $E{\text{barrier}}$ obtained using various supercells are listed in Table III.
-At about $1.6 \text{ mJ/m}^2$ , this barrier is extremely small.
-It is only ~4% of the creation energy of the 90° domain wall, to be compared with the 180° case where the barrier height is ~30% of the domain-wall energy.
-Or, to put it in relation to thermal fluctuations, a barrier height of $1.6 \text{ mJ/m}^2$ over the area of 12 perovskite unit cells corresponds roughly to $k_BT$ at room temperature.
+At about 1.6 mJ/m, this barrier is extremely small.
+It is only ~4% of the creation energy of the 90° domain wall in comparison with the 180° case where the barrier height is ~30% of the domain-wall energy.
+Or, to put it in relation to thermal fluctuations, a barrier height of 1.6 mJ/m over the area of 12 perovskite unit cells corresponds roughly to $k_BT$ at room temperature.
 Therefore, as long as no pinning centers are present, the domain wall may be expected to fluctuate rather freely except at very low temperature.
 Clearly, it will be important to take this behavior into account when interpreting experimental probes of the widths and other properties of the 90° domain walls.